 Windows OS and

-Both composer and Docker Desktop for Windows introduce quite complex filesystem workarounds.
+Both composer and some configurations of Docker Desktop for Windows introduce quite complex filesystem workarounds.
 DDEV attempts to help you with each of them.

 You generally don't have to worry about any of this, but it does keep things cleaner.
 Mostly just a few of the more complex TYPO3 projects have been affected.

-- On Docker Desktop for Windows, symlinks are created in the container as "simulated symlinks", or XSym files.
+- On some older configurations of Docker Desktop for Windows, symlinks are created in the container as "simulated symlinks", or XSym files.
 These are special text files that behave as symlinks inside the container (on CIFS filesystem), but appear as simple text files on the Windows host. (on the CIFS filesystem used by Docker for Windows inside the container there is no capability to create real symlinks, even though Windows now has this capability.)

 - DDEV-Local attempts to clean up for this situation.
 Since Windows 10/11+ (in developer mode) can create real symlinks, DDEV-Local scans your repository after a